-Water/stream crossings: My dog is supposed to be fond of water, but he seems to be ambivalent about it.
-That said, he will go where I go, and will willingly cross small streams.
+Water/stream crossings: My dog is supposed to be fond of water, but he seems to be ambivalent about it, at least in shallow crossings as is typical with the ongoing drought.
+That said, he will go where I go, and will willingly cross small streams with me.
 Boulder hopping is fun, but it is a bit trickier for me when I’m with Owen.
 I prefer more “boring” trails, with only a couple shallow stream crossings and not too many boulders.

 Trail conditions: Owen does just fine on rockier trails, but seems to prefer smoother surfaces.
 He also is not too fond of steep hills, though he was able to complete a couple of those.
 Let’s just say that both he and I were pretty wiped afterward.

 Crowds: My dog and I can both be easily distracted.
 He is great with people, good with most dogs, but reactive toward certain small dogs.
 For this reason, and our mutual enjoyment, I pick less the trekked areas.
 We also go on weekday mornings when possible when the crowds would be lower.

 All that considered, here are just a few picks for my favorite hikes with my dog: